siherrmann/validator/README.md

 Validator for structs to validate fields by tag

-Validate validates a given struct by `vld` tags or updates a given struct by `upd` tags.
-Validate needs a struct as input and can update the struct by map or json input.
+`Validate` validates a given struct by `vld` tags. `ValidateAndUpdate` does update the given struct with the given json after validating the json. `UnmarshalValidateAndUpdate` and similar functions are unpacking something (request body or url values), then validating the input and updating the given struct.

-## Validate
+## Validation

 You can add a validate tag with the syntax `vld:"[requirement], [groups]"`.
 Groups are seperated by a space (eg. `gr1min1 gr2max1`).
 Conditions and operators in a requirement are seperated by a space (eg. `max0 || (min10 && max30)`).

-All fields in the struct need a `vld` tag.
+All fields that you want to validate in the struct need a `vld` tag (or custom tag if specified).
-If you want to ignore one field in the validator you can add `vld:"-"`.
+If you don't want to validate the field you can add `vld:"-"`.
+If you then use an update function it does update it without validating.
-If you don't add the vld tag to every field the function will fail with an error.

-## Update

-You can add a validate tag with the syntax `upd:"[json_key], [requirement], [groups]"`.
-The json key has to be a valid key from given json for unmarshalling or a key from a given map (eg. `gr1min1 gr2max1`).
-Groups are seperated by a space (eg. `gr1min1 gr2max1`).
-Conditions and operators in a requirement are seperated by a space (eg. `max0 || (min10 && max30)`).

-Only fields in the struct you want to update need a `upd` tag.

 ## Requirement